List of universities in the United Kingdom by date of foundation: 1980s universities

-New universities

-Post-1992 universities
+1990s universities

 The passage of the Further and Higher Education Act 1992 allowed all polytechnics and Scottish central institutions to become universities and award their own degrees rather than degrees governed by the Council for National Academic Awards (CNAA).
 Thirty-eight (including institutions later merged) took up the offer immediately, nearly doubling the number universities again from 46 to 84 (and 89 by 1994).
 While commonly referred to as "post-1992 universities" (or new universities), many of these institutions claim heritage back to the nineteenth century.

 Cranfield and UMIST (now merged into Manchester) both achieved university status in this period via royal charter rather than under the provisions of the 1992 act and are not generally regarded as "new universities".
 They are listed here with the 1992 universities to reflect the date when they gained their status.

 Due to the way in which these universities were created only days apart, all of the universities created in 1992 are listed alphabetically.